sagemath/docker-images/README.md

 If you want to have a container already set up for the Jupyter enviroment, you can use sagemath/sagemath-jupyter.
 It is based on sagemath/sagemath.

-    docker run -p 127.0.0.1:8888:8888 sagemath/sagemath-jupyter
+    docker run -p 8888:8888 sagemath/sagemath-jupyter

 makes the Jupyter notebook accessible via `localhost:8888`, while

     docker run sagemath/sagemath-jupyter

-makes it accessible under the containers ip address on port `8888`.
+makes it accessible under the container's ip address on port `8888`.
 You can see the ip address of the container using `docker inspect`.
 This is useful if you want to have more than one notebook server running.
+Typically this will be something like:

+    172.17.0.1

+where the fourth field may be incremented depending on the number of running containers on the host.

 ### Rebuilding the container